Will-Wright/image-segmentation/README.md

 Main function:

-* `./ImSeg.py`: takes an image and possible link constriants as inputs.
+* `./ImSeg.py`: takes an image and possible link constraints as inputs.
 Segments the image into disjoint subimages.
 Returns an array of disjoint subimages.

 Key files and folders: